Transcendent-Tapir/Glamorous-Gladiators/docs/stride.md

 Cost | Reward
 -: | :-
-1 | Unlock a new D6 Special Technique, Upgrade a stat or aspect from d4 to d6 2 | Upgrade a stat, aspect or special technique from d6 to d8 3 | Upgrade a stat, aspect, or special technique from d8 to d10
+1 | Unlock a new D6 Special Technique, Upgrade a stat or aspect from d4 to d6 2 | Upgrade a stat, glam, or special technique from d6 to d8 3 | Upgrade a stat, glam, or special technique from d8 to d10
-4 | Upgrade a stat, aspect, or special technique from d10 to d12
+4 | Upgrade a stat, glam, or special technique from d10 to d12

+When Upgrading Special Techniques, the Special Technique die cannot be larger than the Glam or Weapon it is attached to.
+So if your Glam is d10, the highest a Special Technique can be is also a d10

 Spending Stride during an interaction allows you to add the newly unlocked or upgraded die to your pool twice.